-Ceftaroline injection is used to treat some types of skin infections and pneumonia (lung infection) caused by certain bacteria.
+Ceftaroline injection is used to treat some types of skin infections caused by certain bacteria in adults, children, and infants, including newborns.
+Ceftaroline injection is used to treat some types of pneumonia (lung infection) caused by bacteria in adults, children, and infants 2 months of age and older.
 Ceftaroline is in a class of medications called cephalosporin antibiotics.
 It works by killing bacteria.

 Antibiotics such as ceftaroline injection will not work for colds, flu, or other viral infections.
 Using antibiotics when they are not needed increases your risk of getting an infection later that resists antibiotic treatment.